Azure ExpressRoute: connecting to Azure effortlessly

 Azure private certification

-Private trust domain connects Azure Computer Services, i.e., virtual machines (IaaS) and cloud services (PaaS) that are deployed within a virtual network.
+The private domain connects Azure Computer Services, i.e., virtual machines (IaaS) and cloud services (PaaS) that are deployed within a virtual network.
 In Microsoft Azure, the connection is deemed as a trusted extension of a core network.
 A configuration can be done to establish bidirectional connectivity between the core network and Azure virtual networks.
-The above registration allows for connectivity of virtual machines and cloud services on private IP addresses directly.
+The above registration allows for the connectivity of virtual machines and cloud services on private IP addresses directly.

 Microsoft ExpressRoute Scenarios